juice-lang/juice-docs/language-reference/lexical-structure.md

 ---
 title: Lexical Structure
 layout: page
+nav: docs
 ---

 # Lexical Structure

 The lexer of the *juice* programming language splits up a source file into sequences of characters, called **tokens**, that form the lexical structure of the language.
 It always tries to maximize the length of each token.
 This document describes the categories of valid tokens.

 ## Whitespace and Comments

 *juice* mostly ignores whitespace and comment tokens, but they serve some purpose: whitespace separates other tokens in the source file; also, it is necessary in order to correctly parse operators.
 Whitespace consists of the following characters: space, newline, carriage return, horizontal and vertical tab, form feed, and the null character.

 Comment tokens are ignored by the compiler as well.
 There are single line comments, starting with `//` and terminated by a newline or a carriage return character, and multiline comments which start with `/*` and end with `*/`.
 The comment text of multiline comments can also contain other multiline comments, in this case the opening `/*`s and the closing `*/`s have to be balanced.